SAP-samples/teched2025-IN165/exercises/ex2/README.md

 > Note: There are two options for you to do the steps described below - if you all publish to the same topic, others will receive your event as well.
 Which is good since this is the concept of topics.
 >
->  Maybe think about adding some message if you want others to read the event - some thing like "I like Currywurst!" while sending it to the Currywurst topic could make sense
+>  Maybe think about adding some message if you want others to read the event - something like "I like Currywurst!" while sending it to the currywurst topic could make sense
 >
 > If you want to play around just for yourself, add your number to the topic, ideally at the beginning.
 Make sure you add it when subscribing as well.
 >